Solidity based Social Auth — Sending Crypto to any Google Account

 The oracle job used to fetch this information is not exactly standard.
 It requires one URL and four path parameters that will be resolved and sent back to the contract.
 A shoutout to Mathias from https://glink.solutions/ for creating and hosting the oracle job that calls the API for this oracle contract.

-is sent to the contract as a hex-encoded byte value, but the value itself is base64url-encoded.
+The modulus n is sent to the contract as a hex-encoded byte value, but the value itself is base64url-encoded.
 Decoding this value was tricky, as I couldn't find a Solidity library that could handle it.
 However, I was able to edit an existing library and create a decoding function.
-You can see it in action in the fulfill()
+You can see it in action in the fulfill() function that will be called by the oracle.

 /**